Ophthalmology Practice Valuation 2025 Benchmarks

 Technology adoption that improves throughput or clinical outcomes

-Buy or Build Inorganic Growth Opportunities
+Buy or Build Growth Opportunities

 De novo site plans with market analysis and financial modeling